Grant Awards Recipients

 Summer 2013

-Felicia Else Associate Professor, Art and Art History, and Kay Etheridge Associate Professor, Biology
+Felicia Else Professor of Art and Art History, and Kay Etheridge Associate Professor of Biology

 Felicia and Kay received a grant to develop a hands-on component to their team-taught course, Wonders of Nature and Artifice: The Renaissance Quest for Knowledge.
 The funds received supported preparation for an exhibit to take place November 2012, construct an inventory of materials in Special Collections, the Biology department and other locations on campus suitable for students to use, and a student worker to assist with these tasks.